Multiplier bootstrap of tail copulas with applications: Empirical tail copulas

-$\vect{x}=(x_1,x_2), \ \vect{y}=(y_1,y_2), \ \vect{x}\wedge \vect{y} = (x_1 \wedge y_1, x_2 \wedge y_2)$ and $\mathcal{C}_\rho( \bar{\R}^2_+ )\subset \mathcal{B}_\infty( \bar{\R}^2_+ )$ denotes the subset of all functions that are uniformly $\rho$-continuous on every $T_i$. \end{lemma}
+$\vect{x}=(x_1,x_2), \vect{y}=(y_1,y_2), \vect{x}\wedge\vect{y} = (x_1 \wedge y_1, x_2 \wedge y_2)$ and $\mathcal{C}_\rho( \bar{\R}^2_+ )\subset\mathcal{B}_\infty( \bar{\R}^2_+ )$ denotes the subset of all functions that are uniformly $\rho $-continuous on every $T_i$. \end{lemma}

-This assertion is proved in Theorem 4 of \cite{schmstad2006} by showing convergence of the finite dimensional distributions and tightness.
-For an alternative proof based on Donsker classes see Remark \ref{rem:ap} in the appendix.
-For a proof of a corresponding result for the empirical tail copula process with estimated marginals as defined in \eqref{t5ss} we will use the functional delta method in \eqref{t4ss} with some suitable functional.
+This assertion is proved in Theorem 4 of Schmidt and Stadtm{\"{u}}ller \cite{schmstad2006} by showing convergence of the finite-dimensional distributions and tightness.
+For an alternative proof based on Donsker classes, see Remark~\ref{rem:ap} in the \hyperref[appa]{Appendix}.
+For a proof of a corresponding result for the empirical tail copula process with estimated marginals as defined in \eqref{t5ss}, we use the functional delta method in \eqref{t4ss} with some suitable functional. \begin{theorem} Let $\ltc\not\equiv0$ be a lower tail copula whose first-order partial derivatives satisfy the condition